 6.1.
-A.(1) Are provisional licensure applicants who have been approved by the Board for the practice of psychology under qualified supervision.
-A provisional licensure Psychologist applicant who has held a Psychologist license in another jurisdiction for a period of 5 years is exempt.
+A.(1) Are provisional licensure applicants who Have been provisionally licensed by the Board for the practice of psychology under qualified supervision.

+6.1.
+A.(1) A provisional licensure Psychologist applicant who has held a Psychologist license in another jurisdiction for a period of 5 years and has been approved by the Board is exempt.